-For this assignment, every individual or team will submit one written document and have one 20-minute presentation.
-You can work individually or in a group.
+For this assignment, every team will submit one written document and have one 20-minute presentation.
 You can choose one of the options below.
 A detailed description of the project and guidelines for presentations will be provided in class.
-If you work in a group, peer evaluations will be reflected in your term paper grade.
+If you work in a group, the instructor will evaluate the work separately for each team member.